ndan0/CompassUTD/readme.md

 ### How does it work

+CompassUTD utilized Google PaLM 2's reasoning capabilities to generate accurate answers.
+Along with Langchain's tools and the Programmable Search Engine to conduct research and locate the correct information.
+After giving the answer, MongoDB is employed to store chat messages, enabling PaLM 2 to retain previous conversations for contextual understanding.
+For instance, if you inquire about " Who is Dr. Cogan and how hard is their class?" followed by a query on "How to contact them?".
+PaLM 2 can recognize that both questions are relevant to Dr. Cogan and provide details for both questions.

+The process of sending a message and then arrive at a conclusion follow the paper ReAct.
+The steps are as follow:

-1. The user first interacts with the chatbot through the web app.
+1. Users initiate interaction with the chatbot via the web app.
-2. The web app sends the user's message and a sessionId token to the FastAPI server deployed on Cloud Run.
+2. The web app transmits the user's message and a sessionId token to the FastAPI server deployed on GCP's Cloud Run container.
-3. The FastAPI then check MongoDB to see if the user has previous message in the database.
+3. The FastAPI server checks MongoDB to determine if the user has any previous messages stored in the database.
-4. Vertex AI's PaLM 2 mode will receive the current message and previous message stored in MongoDB.
+4. Vertex AI's PaLM 2 model receives the current message along with the previous message retrieved from MongoDB.
-5. With the current and previous message, it will design the plan to achieve the response
+5. Utilizing the current and previous messages, PaLM 2 "reason" on the appropriate course of action to generate a response.
+This is the "Reason" in "ReAct"
-6. Vertex AI's PaLM 2 will then execute it's plan through Langchain's microservices deployed on same Cloud Run instance.
+6. PaLM 2 "acts" on its plan by utilizing Langchain's microservices deployed on the same Cloud Run instance.
+This is the "Action" in "ReAct"
-7. If the response is not sastifiable, step 5-6 will be repeated until the response is sastifiable or timeout.
+7. If the initial response is unsatisfactory, steps 5 and 6 (the "ReAct" plan) are repeated until a satisfactory response is obtained or a timeout occurs.
-8. The response will be sent back to the FastAPI server and the webapp can call the FastAPI server for result.
+8. The response is then sent back to the FastAPI server, allowing the web app to retrieve the result by calling the FastAPI server.

-By doing this, the chatbot achieve a very high accuracy.
-It also able to remember the context of the conversation and able to provide a more personalized experience.
+This approach enables the chatbot to achieve high accuracy and retain conversation context, resulting in a more personalized user experience.

 ## Getting started with local testing